 Next I tried other less than acceptable sites here in China such as a search for Falun Gong, all of course blocked.
 If you try a Google search for this topic then invariably you get a Internet Explorer cannot display the web page error.
 This would more than likely be a national block.
 More on this later.

-After all of these experiments, each time my Internet speed dropped considerably, (
+After all of these experiments, each time my Internet speed dropped considerably, (easy to check) sometimes not back to normal until connecting the following day.

 But my worst fears are now apparent to me, a local intervention is not out of the question.